Last updated on August 19th, 2022 at 11:37 pm

-So as you can probably guess, the cheat sheet for bug repellents got back burnered this summer.
-Seriously, I don’t know how anyone gets anything done in the summer time.
+So as you can probably guess, the cheat sheet for bug repellents got back burner this summer.
+Seriously, I don’t know how anyone gets anything done in the summertime.
 I feel like I am constantly shuttling kids from one place to another and when I’m not, I’m trying to keep them busy with projects so I can work.
-(Have I mentioned I have a web design job too?
-Shoot me.)
 Summer is impossible!
-So in lieu I wanted to do a quick review of a bug spray that I have been testing out for my friend at Lullaby Organics.
+So in lieu, I wanted to do a quick review of a bug spray that I have been testing out for my friend at Lullaby Organics.
 She sent us the Purple Prairie Bug Stuff and Bug Lotion to try out.

-Get Bug Stuff: You can buy both the Purple Prairie Bug Stuff Spray and Lotions on Lullaby Organics!
+Get Bug Stuff: You can buy both the Purple Prairie Bug Stuff Spray and Lotions online.